jaxon-php/jaxon-website/pages/03.docs/05.advanced/05.pagination/docs.en.md

 ---
 title: Pagination
 menu: Pagination
-template: docs
+template: jaxon
 ---

 The pagination with Jaxon is different from the pagination with a classic web application, because where the application generates a list of links to different pages, Jaxon must generate a list of calls to a javascript function with different parameters.
 For Jaxon, the parameters in pagination links are not named, and their position is important.

 Here is an example of pagination links in a classic web application.